Norfolk Insight defines substance dependency as a person having no capacity to control their substance-taking behaviour.

 This means continued support, often involving post-rehab therapy and engaging with local services.

-Both AA and NA offer group therapy and their version of the 12-step recovery method.
+These organisations offer group therapy and their version of the 12-step recovery method.

 Another example of services available that provide useful aftercare is SMART recovery.

-SMART recovery offers many different aftercare services, such as CBT, group therapy, and Motivational Interviewing.
+SMART Recovery offers many different aftercare services, such as CBT, group therapy, and Motivational Interviewing.

 For more information about SMART, check out their website.